Our Team

 Stephanie Njeri is a second-year master’s candidate studying international relations.
 She is focusing on the intersection of Africa and Technology and currently serves as the director of outreach and partnerships for the Johns Hopkins SAIS Technology Club and is on the executive board for the SAIS Africa Club.
 At the lab, Stephanie writes on global human capital trends in emerging nations and supports HCD’s environmental, social, and governance research.

-Vandana Yadav is a strategist with 12+ years of experience turning ideas into large-scale impact across higher education, media, healthcare, climate, and public innovation in India and the US.
-A former engineer and journalist, she has scaled nonprofit and startup brands to global visibility, managed multi-million-dollar research portfolios, and led outreach and partnerships for top-ranked institutes.
-Vandana blends design, systems thinking, and communications to build cross-sector partnerships across academia, government, and industry.
-At the Lab, she focuses on amplifying research insights, developing outreach strategies, and fostering knowledge exchange to advance human capital development and create the next-generation workforce.
+Vandana Yadav is a multisector leader with 12+ years of experience at the intersection of strategy, communications, and public impact across higher education, healthcare, climate, data, and public innovation in India and the US.
+A former engineer and journalist, she specializes in translating complex systems into clear narratives, scalable programs, and cross-sector partnerships that drive real-world outcomes.
+She has scaled nonprofit and startup initiatives to global visibility, managed multi-million-dollar research portfolios, and led outreach and partnerships for top-ranked academic and policy institutions.
+Her current interests are AI policy and governance, biosecurity, and human capital development.